 - Some dogs are comforted by a radio being left playing quietly in the background, so you could try this to see if it helps your dog.

-- Your first few mornings heading back work may be busy for all involved, however, it’s important to help your dog by trying to ease them into back into their old routine.
-If you need to be out all day, ensure you have someone who can walk your dog while you are gone, and check this is in place before you return to work.
+- Your first few mornings getting back into the school routine may be busy for all involved, however, it’s important to help your dog by trying to ease them into back into their old routine.
+If you need to be out all day, ensure you have someone who can walk your dog while you are gone, and check this is in place before you get back into term time.

 Teach them to ‘settle’ on command